jawah/niquests/README.md

 ---

 <small><sup>(*)</sup> performance measured when leveraging a multiplexed connection with or without uses of any form of concurrency as of november 2023.
 The research compared `httpx`, `requests`, `aiohttp` against `niquests`.</small>
+---

+Niquests is a highly improved HTTP client that is based (forked) on Requests.
+The previous project original author is Kenneth Reitz and actually left the maintenance of Requests years ago.